indatawetrust/cypress-autorecord/README.md

+> :warning: This project has been modified to run on cypress 10 and above.
+May not work correctly for versions before cypress 10.

 # Cypress Autorecord

 Cypress Autorecord is a plugin built to be used with Cypress.io.
 It simplifies mocking by auto-recording/stubbing HTTP interactions and automating the process of updating/deleting recordings.
 Spend more time writing integration tests instead of managing your mock data.
 Refer to the [changelog](https://github.com/Nanciee/cypress-autorecord/blob/master/CHANGELOG.md) for more details on all the changes.